 principle saxophone on Henry Mancini's Pink Panther and Arabesque scores, and

-four Emmy Awards for his work in Television, and continues to add to his extensive body of classical work.
+of four Emmy Awards for his work in Television, and

 SMC Artists proudly salutes the incredible achievements